If you don't have a system to backup your photos, then your photos are at risk.

 Remember the first thing I told you.
 All drives will fail.

 You want to get a completely separate drive unit for your local backup.
 If you're as paranoid as I am, you may even want to get a couple of drives mirrored together.
-That helps alleviate the problem of your local backup drive failing, which blows away your local backup.
+That helps alleviate the problem of your local backup drive failing, which blows away your local source to backup your photos.

 Your Local Backup Software